davidmandia/miRNA-29-targetome-analysis-for-improved-wound-healing-and-keratinocytes-adhesion/ReadME.md

-#This repository includes the files regarding the research project.
+# This repository includes the files regarding the research project including the Supplementary Material.
 Please do not hesitate to contact me on david.mandia@yahoo.com

-# I have divided the repository into three sub-folders.
-One per part of the experiment, The gene set enrichment analysis, pathway analysis, and gene network
+### I have divided the repository into three sub-folders.
+One per each part of the overall reseach, The gene set enrichment analysis, pathway analysis, and gene network.
+The MirCLip+Data folder contains the result of direct targeting obtained through data manipulation and Webgestalt ( Gene Enrichment).
+Similarly, the PI data +Webgestalt result folder containd the result of gene expression analysis following miRNA knockout.

-## I have created a repository for the gene network analysis to make the access to the code easier.
-See below the read.me for the gene network part
+### Lastly, gene network contains the data and the script for the gene network analysis using gene expression, GO term, and clustering.
+### See below for more details

 # Gene Network Analysis with R